Nepen Diakha

 Nepen Diakha is a locality situated in the Kédougou Region, Senegal.
 The highest point of the country is located 2.7 km southeast of Nepen Diakha on Baunez ridge defining the border with Guinea.
-There there is a 648 meters (2,126 feet) above sea level spot height, on the 1983, very detailed, five-meter contour interval 1:25,000 scale topographic map sheet 2049I SE produced by the joint Senegal-Guinea Organization for the Development of the River Gambia with "topography by photogrammetric methods" from US-flown aerial images.
+There is a 648 meters (2,126 feet) above sea level spot height, on the 1983, very detailed, five-meter contour interval 1:25,000 scale topographic map sheet 2049I SE produced by the joint Senegal-Guinea Organization for the Development of the River Gambia with "topography by photogrammetric methods" from US-flown aerial images.
 SRTM data shows a 642-meter elevation here.

 The village of Nepin Peul is the closest locality to this ridge.

 The coordinates of the highest point of Senegal are 12°22′24″N 12°32′37″W.